gogsia86/farmers-market/COMMIT_SUMMARY.md

 ## 🌾 CLOSING

-**Status**: 🟢 **EXCELLENT PROGRESS - 40% COMPLETE**
+**Status**: 🟢 **EXCELLENT PROGRESS - 83% COMPLETE**

-Your repository is now professionally organized, with clear documentation structure and easy navigation.
-The remaining 3 phases will take about 1 hour total and will bring the repository to 9.5/10 health.
+Your repository is now professionally organized, modernized, and optimized.
+The test structure is standardized, duplicate code is removed, and dependencies are up to date.
+Only Phase 6 (final verification) remains - estimated 10 minutes.

 **Current State**:
 - ✅ Clean and organized